luke396/assignment1-basics/problem.md

 ## unicode 2

 a.
-Using utf-8 instead of utf-16 or utf-32, because utf-8 provides shorter int list.
+Use utf-8 instead of utf-16 or utf-32 because utf-8 provides a shorter int list.
 b.
-Because the code using `bytes([b]).decode`, which assume that any single bytes can be decodes, but, '你好' 's encode can't directly decode back for just a single bytes.
+The code uses `bytes([b]).decode`, which assumes that any single byte can be decoded, but the encoding of '你好' cannot be decoded back from just a single byte.

 ```python
 >>> '你'.encode('utf-8')